LightForm-group/datalight/docs/source/schemas.rst

 - creators
 - access_right (default: open)
 - license: (default: cc-by-0])

+Although **access_right** and **license** are strictly not required due to them taking default values.
+They have been made mandatory in the schema to simplify the code.
+Since these are important values, it is good practice to set them manually anyway.

 Some additional values may be needed depending on the values of the *upload_type* and *access_right*.